magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_meditation.md

 Supports for Meditation
 =======================

-\<p class="chapter-footnote"\>*Note*: This talk has been published elsewhere under the title: ‘*Meditation*’\</p\>
+<p class="chapter-footnote" markdown="1">*Note*: This talk has been
+published elsewhere under the title: ‘*Meditation*’</p>

-\<span class="dropcaps-first"\>S\</span\>\<span
+<span class="dropcaps-first" markdown="1">S</span><span
+class="dropcaps-words" markdown="1">eekers of goodness</span>&nbsp;
-class="dropcaps-words"\>eekers of goodness\</span\> who have gathered
-here, please listen in peace.
+who have gathered here, please listen in peace.
 Listening to the Dhamma in peace means to listen with a one-pointed mind, paying attention to what you hear and then letting go.
 Listening to the Dhamma is of great benefit.
-While listening to the Dhamma we are encouraged to firmly establish both body and mind in because it is one kind of Dhamma practice.
+While listening to the Dhamma we are encouraged to firmly establish both body and mind in samādhi, because it is one kind of Dhamma practice.
 In the time of the Buddha people listened to Dhamma talks intently, with a mind aspiring to real understanding, and some actually realized the Dhamma while listening.

 This place is well suited to meditation practice.
 Having stayed here a couple of nights I can see that it is an important place.
 On the